 You should contact your ERIE agent on the next business day after acquiring your vehicle to make any changes to your auto insurance policy.
 If you need to verify your coverage during or after normal business hours, contact Customer Care at (800) 458-0811 between 8 a.m. to 11 p.m.
 Monday through Friday, and 9 a.m. to 4:30 p.m.
 Saturday.

 An ERIE auto insurance policy provides automatic coverage for additional and replacement vehicles.
 For liability, the policyholder must notify ERIE during the policy period.
 For comprehensive and collision, the lowest deductible applies.
 If no comprehensive and/or collision coverage, the policyholder has 7 days of coverage with a $500 deductible.

 Your Erie Insurance agent can provide you with these documents.
 Use find an agent to get your agent’s current information.
 You can also request either of these cards by contacting Customer Care online or by calling 1-800-458-0811 between 8 a.m. to 11 p.m.
 Monday through Friday, and 9 a.m. to 4:30 p.m.
 Saturday.

 No. Your auto coverage applies to accidents or losses that occur during the policy period in the United States of America, its territories and possessions, Puerto Rico, Canada or between their ports.
 Coverage does not extend outside of these areas.
 However, in Mexico, collision coverage will apply to an owned auto if you have purchased it.

 No, you won’t pay more.
 ERIE offers a college student discount if you decide to leave your vehicle home.
 To qualify for the discount, you must be single, be a full-time college student, live away from home during the school year and leave your vehicle at home.
-Get in touch a local agent for more information.
+Get in touch with a local agent for more information.

 In most cases, only after a driver has obtained his or her driver’s license will the driver be added to the auto policy.